drupalprojects/blockcache_alter/README.txt

 --------
 Alter cache settings per block.
-Cache settings per block are now set in code, but if you don't like the default - usually none - you can now easily change this per block on the block configuration page in a fieldset called 'Caching settings'.
+Cache settings per block are now set in code, but if you don't like the default - usually none - you can now easily change this per block on the block configuration page in a fieldset called 'Cache settings'.
 Install this to speed up block rendering for authenticated users.

 The module also comes with 2 core patches you can apply to the block module which will make block caching much smarter.
 You'll be able to set expire times for block based and cache clearing on actions (nodeapi, comment and user).
+Nodequeue support is now also included for all nodequeue blocks.

 For those who don't like applying patches, you can also use a complete patched version of block.module that comes with this module.
 All patches and module files can be found in the patches directory.